aldebaran/qibuild/doc/source/hacking/python/packages/qitoolchain/binary_package/gentoo_portage.rst

     :param dest_dir: the extraction directory

-    :rtype: the root directory of the extracted content
+    :return: the root directory of the extracted content

   .. py:method:: get_metadata()

     Read the metadata from the binary package and store them in the instance.

-    :rtype: the metadata dictionary
+    :return: the metadata dictionary